 The GE model EL-C electrics led a very storied career before they made it to Conrail rails, having been born in 1956 and 1957 as 130-141 for the Virginian Railway.
 Originally built with dynamic braking and the latest technology Ignitron rectifiers, they became the property of the N&W upon the December 1959 merger of VGN into N&W.

 When N&W deemed their electric lines surplus and shut them down in June 1962, the units were sold to the New Haven, classed EF-4, and assigned series 300-310.
-Upon the merger with PC, units 300 and 302-310 were classed E33 and assigned series 4601-4610.
+Upon the addition of the NH into the PRR, NYC merger, units 300 and 302-310 were classed as Penn Central E33 and assigned series 4601-4610.
 Unit 301 had been accident damaged and scrapped.

 Upon the formation of Conrail in April 1976, the E33's served well until CR ceased electric operations in the early '80's.
-A few wore CR blue before being traded into to GE in 1984.
-Two however, have been preserved.
+A few wore CR blue before being traded into GE in 1984.

 To replace their aging fleet of P5a electrics in 1933, PRR commissioned the design of a more powerful, lighter axle load, streamlined body, 100mph electric locomotive.
 The Westinghouse R-1 and GE GG-1 prototype electric locomotives were built and tested by the PRR in 1934.
 Famed designer Raymond Loewy, who would later design the iconic 1939 S-1 Passenger steam locomotive, was hired by the PRR to add an aesthetic carbody to the winning GG-1 design.
 The result was the classic, welded body with five gold pinstripes and a Brunswick green paint scheme.

 PRR ordered an initial production run of 57 locomotives that were completed in 1934.
 PRR built an additional 81 locomotives at their Altoona works from 1937-1943.
 In the years following, the GG-1 proved to be the most rugged, reliable, and versatile electric locomotive ever produced.